scottgriv/PRG-Personal-Repository-Guidelines/README.md

 - ![#6236FF](https://via.placeholder.com/10/6236FF/000000?text=+) **Optimized** tier projects are uncategorized and do not have a template.
 Use the template that best fits your project.

 > [!NOTE]
-> For example, I use this tier for my personal and organization profile `READMEs` since they don't fit into any of the other tiers.
+> For example, I use the **Optimized** tier for my personal and organization profile `READMEs` since they don't fit into any of the other tiers.

 ## License Templates